mayflower/PHProjekt/README.md

 repository make sure that your prepared your patch with the following rules in mind.

  1. Use unified diff format.
 This can be done using the diff -u switch.
 Version control systems like subversion use unified diffs by default.
+You can also send us pull requests.

  2. Include a proper commit message